mkucmus/shopware-pwa-v0.5.0/README.md

 ## Live customization

-Feel free to customize the application by using standard CLI commands
+Feel free to customize the application by using standard CLI commands in the codesandbox's terminal - **open the new one next to the dev terminal with the nuxt output**.

 ```bash
 node_modules/@shopware-pwa/cli/bin/shopware-pwa -h